agateau/pixelwheels/doc/map-format.md

 # Tile properties

-## `max_speed`
+## `material`

-Float.
-Defaults to 1.
-Can be less than 1 for slow terrains, can be more than 1 for accelerators.
+Enum.
+Defaults to ROAD.
+Must be one of the values of the com.agateau.tinywheels.Material enum.

 ## `start`